-The Clinic includes a “classroom” component, consisting of weekly two-hour meetings at the Law School.
-During these meetings, students will brief classmates on their projects and discuss strategy and work plans, as well as ethical challenges they are facing.
-The weekly meeting also includes a substantive component, during which students receive instruction on practical topics such as how to prepare and prosecute a patent application and how to draft a nondisclosure agreement.
+The clinic includes a “classroom” component, consisting of weekly two-hour meetings at the Law School.
+During these meetings, students will brief classmates on their projects and discuss strategy and work plans, as well as ethical challenges they are facing in their client representations.
+The weekly meeting also includes a substantive component, during which students receive instruction on practical topics such as how to conduct a trademark clearance search, how to prepare a patent application, how to create a new business entity, and how to draft a nondisclosure agreement.

 Current & Previous Instructors: